-- 1 tablespoon honey or maple syrup (more or less to taste; see vegan note below)
+- ½ tablespoon honey or maple syrup (see vegan note below)

 - ½ teaspoon pure vanilla extract

-- Transfer to an individual-sized serving bowl, and top with the heavy cream and the remaining 1 tablespoon walnuts.
+- Transfer to a bowl and top with the heavy cream and the remaining 1 tablespoon pecans.

-Gluten-Free: Remember, if keeping this dish gluten-free is a concern, be sure to buy oats that are certified gluten-free!
+- Gluten-Free: Remember, if keeping this dish gluten-free is a concern, but sure to buy oats that are certified gluten-free!